Review of Slax Linux

 Let’s check again the documentation to see if it describes how Slax finds its module folder during bootstrap.
 Luckily I find a page where the boot process is described in good detail[4]:

-• the bootloader on the USB device loads the kernel and the initramfs and execute the kernel
+- the bootloader on the USB device loads the kernel and the initramfs and execute the kernel

-• the kernel fully initializes and uses the initramfs as the original filesystem
+- the kernel fully initializes and uses the initramfs as the original filesystem

-• the kernel run /sbin/init in the initramfs
+- the kernel run

-• the article describes well the problem of escaping initramfs (another +1 for Slax here)
+in the initramfs - the article describes well the problem of escaping initramfs (another +1 for Slax here)

-• the kernel mount a tmpfs (a temporary file system created in the volatile memory) and use the systemcall switch_root to change the origin of the filesystem to it
+- the kernel mount a tmpfs (a temporary file system created

-• the boot process continues mounting the Slax modules (some files containing squashfs filesystem)
+which is required later to change again the root of the filesystem to reach the final configuration - the boot process continues mounting the Slax modules (some files containing squashfs filesystem)

-• then AUFS joins the filesystems of the modules in one single hierarchy
+- then AUFS joins the filesystems of the modules in one single hierarchy

-• at this point /sbin/init is executed to take care of the rest of the bootstrap (this is a different init from the one we ran in the initramfs)
+is executed to take care of the rest of the bootstrap (this is a different init from the one we ran in the initramfs)

 I found that page very informative and interesting.